walternagai/niklaus-plagiarism/README.md

 ## Purpose

 The purpose of the Niklaus project is to provide a tool that can detect plagiarism in programming assignments.
 It is designed to help educators identify cases of academic dishonesty and ensure that students are submitting original work.
-By comparing the code submitted by students to a database of known solutions, Niklaus can flag potential instances of plagiarism and provide evidence to support academic integrity investigations.

 ## How it works

-Niklaus uses a combination of static analysis and machine learning techniques to compare code submissions.
-When a student submits an assignment, Niklaus analyzes the code to extract features such as variable names, function names, and code structure.
-It then compares these features to a database of known solutions to identify similarities and flag potential cases of plagiarism.
+Niklaus uses a combination of static analysis and machine learning techniques to compare code submissions and identify similarities.
+When a new assignment is submitted, Niklaus extracts features from the code, such as variable names, function names, and control structures.

+## Features

+- Automated plagiarism detection: Niklaus can automatically compare code submissions to flag potential instances of plagiarism.
-Niklaus can be customized to work with different programming languages and assignment types.
-Educators can configure the tool to detect plagiarism based on specific criteria, such as the percentage of code similarity or the presence of specific code patterns.
-Niklaus can also generate reports that highlight the similarities between code submissions and provide evidence to support academic integrity investigations.
+- Customizable settings: Educators can configure Niklaus to adjust the sensitivity of the plagiarism detection algorithm and set thresholds for similarity scores.
+- Detailed reports: Niklaus generates detailed reports that highlight similarities between code submissions and provide evidence to support academic integrity investigations.

-Overall, Niklaus is a powerful tool that can help educators maintain academic integrity and ensure that students are submitting original work.
-By using Niklaus, educators can detect plagiarism more effectively and deter students from engaging in academic dishonesty.
+## Getting started

+- Compress the selected source code into a single zip file.
+- Upload the zip file to Niklaus.
+- Niklaus will compare the various code submissions and generate a report highlighting potential instances of plagiarism.

+## Contributing

+If you are interested in contributing to the Niklaus project, please read our [contributing guidelines](CONTRIBUTING.md) for more information.